Sande society: Criticisms of Sande society

 Although Sande society is integral to the cultural fabric of Liberia, it has also faced wide scrutiny.
-The main criticisms are its negative effects of girls’ enrollment in local schools, its practicing of FGM, its lack of an age limit for initiation, and its recurrent cases of coerced initiation of non-members.
+The main criticisms are its negative effects of girls' enrollment in local schools, its practicing of FGM, its lack of an age limit for initiation, and its recurrent cases of coerced initiation of non-members.

-In 2011, a Ministry of Gender and Development/UNFPA study found that being involved in Sande increased girls’ likelihood of dropping out of school.
+In 2011, a Ministry of Gender and Development/UNFPA study found that being involved in Sande increased girls' likelihood of dropping out of school.
 Parents have reported prioritizing Sande initiation fees over school fees.
-Additionally, when bush school is held during the school year, many girls have to pull out of classes for several weeks and frequently don’t return.
+Additionally, when bush school is held during the school year, many girls have to pull out of classes for several weeks and frequently do not return.

 Humanitarian and feminist activists have problematized Sande's FGM practices and the dangers that it poses to women’s health and freedom.
 Concern has been raised over the age of consent for initiation into Sande societies.
 Girls as young as two have been sent into bush school.
 Public health advocates have also raised alarm over the after-care practices for the FGM procedure.
-Due to the remote and discrete nature of the bush, it is unlikely that zoes will take girls to a nearby clinic if complications arise.
+Due to the remote and discreet nature of the bush, it is unlikely that zoes will take girls to a nearby clinic if complications arise.
 Additionally, the unsterilized instruments also pose a risk for local infection, sepsis, and even death.

 Lastly, there are recurrent cases of forced Sande initiation of non-members that routinely go unpunished.
 Sande society has a rule that anyone that steps onto their land has to abide by their rules.
 As a result, strangers who are unaware of traditional customs are forcibly kidnapped and initiated.
 In each of these cases, FGM is used as a punishment for any perceived wrongdoing against Sande members.
 In 2021, for example, a case made national headlines because Sande members kidnapped five girls and forcefully initiated them due to allegations of public disturbances and the usage of obscene language on sacred land.